-Sports promoter David Higgins' business Duco Promotions in voluntary liquidation
+Business as usual for Duco Events; three subsidiaries in voluntary liquidation

-Sports promoter David Higgins - best known for organising the Joseph Parker fights - has placed three of his businesses into voluntary liquidation.
+Sports promoter David Higgins - best known for organising the Joseph Parker fights - has placed three of his subsidiary businesses into voluntary liquidation.
+It's business as usual for his main companies, including Duco Events.

 Companies office records show Heath Gair of Palliser Insolvency was appointed liquidator of Duco Promotions, Mammoth Events and Zenith Events on Tuesday August 11.